-The Murihiku Sustainable Tourism Programme developed by Great South will be back next year, following the success of the inaugural 12-week programme.
+The Murihiku Sustainable Tourism Programme developed by Great South will be back in 2023, following the success of the inaugural 12-week programme.

 The 11 businesses who participated in the programme were Fiordland Trips and Tramps, Fortrose Café, Shark Experience, Wild Fiordland, Wairaurahiri Jet, Wings and Water, Hollyford Valley Walks, Te Anau Helicopters, Southern Lakes Helicopters, Milford Sound Sea Kayaks and Te Anau Holiday Park.